civilservicelgbt/civilservicelgbt.github.io/_publications/2021-11-15-business-plan.md

     complete: true
   - milestone: "Restart regular, in-person socials in the South West of England"
     date: 2022-02-28 		# YYYY-MM-DD – target date for achieving milestone
-    complete: false
+    complete: true
   - milestone: "Restart regular, in-person socials in Scotland"
     details: "Socials to take place once every one or two months in Glasgow and Edinburgh from February 2022"
     date: 2022-02-28 		# YYYY-MM-DD – target date for achieving milestone
-    complete: false
+    complete: true
   - milestone: "Restart regular, in-person socials in Wales"
     date: 2022-02-28 		# YYYY-MM-DD – target date for achieving milestone
-    complete: false
+    complete: true
   - milestone: "Establish regular, in-person socials in the North East of England"
     date: 2022-02-28 		# YYYY-MM-DD – target date for achieving milestone
-    complete: false
+    complete: true
   - milestone: "Establish regular, in-person socials in the South East of England"
     date: 2022-02-28 		# YYYY-MM-DD – target date for achieving milestone
+    complete: true
+  - milestone: "Establish regular, in-person socials in the East Midlands of England"
+    date: 2022-06-01 		# YYYY-MM-DD – target date for achieving milestone
     complete: false
-  - milestone: "Establish regular, in-person socials in the South East of England"
+  - milestone: "Establish regular, in-person socials in the West Midlands of England"
     date: 2022-02-28 		# YYYY-MM-DD – target date for achieving milestone
+    complete: true
+  - milestone: "Establish regular, in-person socials in the Yorkshire and Humberside"
+    date: 2022-06-01 		# YYYY-MM-DD – target date for achieving milestone
     complete: false

 - objective: "Digital socials and networking"	# Name of objective
   description: "Put in place a range of social and networking opportunities online."
   complete: false
-  team:
-  - name: "John Peart"
   milestones:
   - milestone: "Put in place a regular programme of online social and networking events"
     date: 2022-06-31 		# YYYY-MM-DD – target date for achieving milestone
     complete: false
-  - milestone: "Create an online space for LGBT+ civil servants and allies to discuss thing relevant to them"
+  - milestone: "Create an online space for LGBT+ civil servants and allies to discuss things relevant to them"
     date: 2021-12-01 		# YYYY-MM-DD – target date for achieving milestone
     complete: false